blueimp/wdio/edge-legacy.md

    Click "OK" to save the changes to the shortcut.

 5. Double-Click on the webdriver shortcut to setup and start the servers.
-   Allow `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.
+   Allow `Microsoft WebDriver`, `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.

 6. Run the tests with Edge Legacy:
    ```sh